 The purpose of this study is to complete baseline documentation of the Cockpit Point Battlefield, located in Prince William County, Virginia.
 Prince William County was awarded a grant through the American Battlefield Protection Program, a division of the National Park Service (NPS), to continue identification and documentation studies of the Cockpit Point Battlefield.
-The Cockpit Point Battlefield is centered on the Cockpit Point Battery which was one of several Confederate blockade batteries on the Potomac River.
+The Battlefield is centered on the Cockpit Point Battery which was one of several Confederate blockade batteries on the Potomac River.

 Today, Cockpit Point is the only Potomac River battery that remains.
 Significant data on the Cockpit Point Battlefield is absent, including detailed mapping of the earthworks, the results of military terrain analysis, and historic viewshed identification and documentation.

-- Preservation and management goals and action strategies
+Preservation and management goals and action strategies

-For more information, please contact Justin Patton, County Archaeologist at 703-792-7615.
+For more information on the study or other cultural resource questions contact Justin Patton, County Archaeologist, at email@example.com or 703-792-7615.